zexa/fantoccini-session-manager/README.md

 The problem with fantoccini and geckodriver is that you cannot connect to geckodriver if a session has already beed started.
 In order to be able to connect to a geckodriver again you need to gracefully close the client.
 This is more often a good thing because it helps with resource management - like ram, cpu usage, etc., but has some its own issues as I'll demonstrate in a sec.

 See example "sad".
-If we run this application once, it will work as expected. (run sad example) If we run it a second time, the application will crash mentioning that a session is already running on the geckodriver instance (run sad example).
+If we run this application once, it will work as expected.
+If we run it a second time, the application will crash mentioning that a session is already running on the geckodriver instance (run sad example).

-The proper way to be able to run code similar to the sad example, is by issuing the close command as in the "mid" example (rin mid example).
-And now we should be able to run the example again without issue.
+The proper way to be able to run code similar to the sad example, is by issuing the close command as in the "mid" example.
+By running this example the first time, the client will gracefully exit, which will allow creating a new session on that geckodriver instance once the mid example is ran a second time.

-This is problematic for when apis crash or forget to gracefully close the client.
-Meaning that the geckodriver would have to be manually restarted, which is a pain in the ass.
+While gracefully exiting clients is the desired, this approach is problematic for when APIs crash or forget to gracefully close the client.
+Meaning that the geckodriver would have to be manually restarted, which is a pain in the ass if you wanted to use it a second time.

-The way I decided to solve/mitigate this issue is by having a piece of code that issues fantoccini sessions which expire after some amount of time.
-That's where the whole "fantoccini-session-manager" comes in.
+The way I decided to solve/mitigate this issue is by using a wrapper on fantoccini that issues sessions which expire after some amount of time.
+The code tracks if a session has expired, gracefully exits it, and also allows you to somewhat comfortably manage multiple fantoccini clients/geckodriver-sesisons.

 The library still has an issue if the application crashes, but as long as we have it running - which it will if we pair it with actix, axum, etc, the clients should be reusable as long as they're issued by the session manager.